Meike268/handwriting-pairwise-labeling-app-backend/README.md

 ## What is this project for?
 This is the Kotlin Spring backend of the Handwriting Labeling App.
-This app servers to collect labels on handwriting legibility from annotators.
+This app serves to collect labels on handwriting legibility from annotators.
 This project is part of research in the direction of automatic handwriting assessment.
-It was developed by Aaron Lukas Pieger and Erik Jonathan Schmidt as part of our Master Theis projects.
+It was developed by Aaron Lukas Pieger and Erik Jonathan Schmidt as part of our Master Thesis projects.

 ## Functionality of the Application
 This app was developed to carry out the data labeling for a handwriting legibility dataset.
 We collect scores from "very good" 1 to "very bad" 5 for four questions about the legibility of handwritten sentences.
-This is application provides the REST API the [frontend web app](https://github.com/LukasPieger1/handwriting-labeling-app-frontend)  operates on.
+This application provides the REST API the [frontend web app](https://github.com/LukasPieger1/handwriting-labeling-app-frontend) operates on.

 ### User/Frontend Application endpoints
-- POST **"/users/login"** The backend provides an authentication endpoint that verifies users against user accounts saved in the project MySQL DB.
+- POST **/users/login** The backend provides an authentication endpoint that verifies users against user accounts saved in the project MySQL DB.
 - GET **/batch** Provides authenticated users with a batch of tasks `(sampleId, questionId)`.
 The backend sends the question and the images(samples) to annotate.
 - POST **/answers** Answer `(sampleId, questionId, userId, label)` is sent to the backend to persist new answer in the DB.
 - PUT **/answers** Answer `(sampleId, questionId, userId, label)` is sent to the backend to update existing answer in DB.
 - POST **/reports** Report `(sampleId, userId, message` is sent when report window of frontend is used.
--
 ### Admin operational endpoints
 The application provides endpoints to carry out different operational tasks with admin credentials.